TrendjetAI/trendjet-ai/README.md

+# TrendJet AI MVP

-// README.md placeholder for TrendJet AI MVP
+This is the MVP starter project for the TrendJet AI platform.